i-abdullahirshad/gamepadscheck/src/content/articles/ds4windows-setup-guide.md

 - **Deadzones.** Set these from your controller's actual resting values rather than guessing.
 Rest the controller untouched on a flat surface, watch the stick values in a tester for a minute, and note the highest reading.
 Setting your deadzone slightly above that stops drift without costing more precision than necessary
 - **Light bar.** Turn it off or dim it to save battery on Bluetooth
 - **Touchpad as mouse.** Useful in games with menus designed for a mouse
-- **Button remapping.** Change any button to any other input, including keyboard and mouse
+- **Button remapping.** You can easily [remap controller buttons on PC](/remap-controller-buttons-on-pc/) through the software, changing any button to any other input, including keyboard and mouse

 **Per game profiles** can be set to switch automatically when a game launches, using the auto profile feature.